Hawaii Five-0 (2010 TV series) season 10

 The tenth and final season of the CBS police procedural drama series Hawaii Five-0 premiered on September 27, 2019, for the 2019–20 television season.
-CBS renewed the series for a tenth season in May 2019.
+CBS renewed the series for a tenth season on May 9, 2019.
 The season contained 22 episodes and concluded on April 3, 2020.

 The series continues to center on the Five-0 Task Force, a specialized state police task force, established by the Hawaiian Governor that investigates major crimes in the state of Hawaii including murder, terrorism, and human trafficking.
 All ten main cast members returned from season 9, however Jorge Garcia only appeared in one episode this season.
 Katrina Law was added to the main cast as Quinn Liu.
 Former main cast members Masi Oka and Michelle Borth guest-starred as Dr. Max Bergman and Catherine Rollins, respectively.

 Four characters from Magnum P.I. guest starred in episode 12, which was a two-part crossover that concluded on Magnum P.I.
 As with season 9, several characters continued to make guest appearances on Magnum P.I.

-The most watched episode of the season, was the series finale, "Aloha", with 9.59 million viewers.
+The most watched episode of the season was the series finale, "Aloha", with 9.59 million viewers.
 The second-most-watched was the penultimate episode, "A ʻohe ia e loaʻa aku, he ulua kapapa no ka moana", with 8.44 million viewers.